 Open Access journals provide free access to journals published internationally on many subjects.
 The Directory of Open Access Journals supplies free access to over 10,000 journals from 130 countries.
 This is an excellent resource for any high school or college student looking for information on subjects from oceanography to social justice.
 Elsevier provides free downloads to open access journal articles through Science Direct.

 Traditionally, scholarly journals were published in print format, which are accessible in public, academic or law libraries.
 With the advent of online sources, you may find journal articles online or both in print and on the web.

 Print Journal Article Entries

-Creating bibliography entries for scholarly journal articles is simple.
+Creating bibliography entries for scholarly journal articles in Chicago style citation is simple.
 Make sure to include the page range of the article you are using for your source.
 The title of the article is placed with quotes, and the title of the journal is italicized.

 Author’s Last Name, Author’s First Name.
 “Title of Article: Subtitle of Article.”
 Title of Journal Volume Number, Issue Number (Date of Publication): YY-YY.

 For multiple authors, follow the same format as books.
-The first author’s name is listed in last name, first name format and the following authors are listed first name, last name.
+The first author’s name is listed in last name, first name format and the following authors are listed as first name last name.

 Online Journal Articles

 If you find an online journal article, use the same format as above, but add the website link to the end of the entry.